National Day for Truth and Reconciliation: Workplace Rules

 Orange Shirt Day commemorates the experience of Phyllis Webstad, who had her new orange shirt taken away on her first day at residential school in 1973.
 This historic event symbolizes the loss of Indigenous identity.
 It was created by a community initiative led by Indigenous people to raise awareness about the effects of residential schools by encouraging people to wear orange shirts.

-Between 2008 and 2015, the TRC collected stories from over 6,500 survivors, documenting the harm caused by these schools.
-The discovery of unmarked graves at the Kamloops Indian Residential School in May 2021 spurred the government to establish the holiday.
+Between 2008 and 2015, the TRC collected stories from over 6,500 survivors, documented the harm caused by these schools, and published 94 Calls to Action.
+In response to Call to Action #80, Bill C-5 was introduced to create a holiday.
+The discovery of unmarked graves at the Kamloops Indian Residential School in May 2021 led to public outcry, which helped push the legislation forward.

 In June 2021, Parliament established the National Day for Truth and Reconciliation as a federal statutory holiday.
 September 30 was chosen to coincide with Orange Shirt Day.
 The National Day for Truth and Reconciliation has broader goals for reconciliation, including legal recognition and changes in workplace policies based on TRC recommendations.